Akoustis Technologies Inc (AKTS) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for AKTS stocks, with B. Riley Securities repeating the rating for AKTS by listing it as a “Neutral.”
 The predicted price for AKTS in the upcoming period, according to B. Riley Securities is $1.75 based on the research report published on September 06, 2023 of the current year 2023.

-During the last 5 trading sessions, AKTS rose by +30.32%, which changed the moving average for the period of 200-days by -78.03% in comparison to the 20-day moving average, which settled at $0.6581.
-In addition, Akoustis Technologies Inc saw -77.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AKTS fell by -13.30%, which changed the moving average for the period of 200-days by -84.00% in comparison to the 20-day moving average, which settled at $0.5928.
+In addition, Akoustis Technologies Inc saw -80.14% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading